lauriequincey/snowlines/README.md

 # Snowlines
 A project to delineate off-glacial mountain snowline altitudes at 30m resolution using Landsats 4-8 and compare to climate (ERA5 Land Hourly Reanalysis) both through space and time.
-Specifically, this project looks at Southern Norwegian mountains and tests the wider applicability of the novel linear spectral unmixing-based algorithm developed here to Alaska.
+Specifically, this project looks at the Southern Norwegian mountains and tests the wider applicability of the linear spectral unmixing-based algorithm to Alaska.

 ## Earth Engine Code
 [Go to: Earth Engine Repository](https://code.earthengine.google.com/?accept_repo=users/lauriequincey/snowlines)